markokoleznik/agda-writer/README.md

 A simple GUI wrapper for Agda

-- AgdaWriter.zip contains compiled & built app for testing.
+Functionalities:
+- Autolayout
+- Built for Mac OS X 10.9 (Mavericks) and 10.10 (Yosemite)